This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In large skillet over medium high heat, brown ground beef with chopped onion and bell pepper until meat is slightly browned and crumbly, about 10 minutes.
-Add minced garlic, stir, and cook for a couple more minutes.
+• In large skillet over medium high heat, brown 1 1/2 pounds ground beef with 1 medium white onion and 1 green bell pepper (chopped) until meat is slightly browned and crumbly, about 10 minutes.
+Add 2 cloves garlic (minced), stir, and cook for a couple more minutes.
 Add mixture to large slow cooker.

 • Stir in remaining ingredients.
 Set slow cooker to low and cook for 4-8 hours.

-• Alternatively, meat can be browned in electric pressure cooker, remaining ingredients can be added, and chili can be cooked on high pressure for 20 minutes.
+• Alternatively, ground beef can be browned in electric pressure cooker and the remaining ingredients can be added, and chili can be cooked on high pressure for 20 minutes.
+Same process for cooktop, but it would need to simmer for a good hour (minimum).

-• Garnish with freshly grated sharp cheddar, sour cream, and sliced green onions.
+• Prior to serving, use a masher to partially mash the chili, smashing some of the beans and the tomatoes.
+Garnish with freshly grated sharp cheddar, sour cream, and sliced green onions.
+Season with freshly ground pepper.

 Nutrition